-Northwest Dance agreed to bring us back for a whole year.
+Northwest Dance agreed to bring us back for a second year, after helping us start up.
 We couldn't handle the insurance without them, and it's also great to have an experienced organization to consult with.
 Big thanks to Northwest Dance Network!

 The Seattle Times' activity reporter, Nicole Tsong, reviewed Broadway Waltz.

 We'll play fast waltzes and polkas, but we also like smooth waltzes, swing, foxtrot, tango and all the other social dances.

 All sets will have a mix of tempos.
 We play music from the last 150 years, from Victorian brass to video game sound tracks.

 |Slow Waltz||Listen to the Mocking Bird, Home Waltz|